c4software/typematrix/README.md

 # Typematrix 2030

-All ressources to replace the original Typematrix 2030 controller by the Teensy 2.0++
+All ressources to replace the original Typematrix 2030 controller by the Teensy++ 2.0

 ## Layout